som4r/som4r/README.md

 ## Installation Guide

 This document is a guide for installing a list of prerequisites and the web services required to run the SOM4R Middleware.
-Each link has detailed instructions on how to install the libraries and others prerequisites.
+Each link has detailed instructions on how to install the libraries and others prerequisites on Ubuntu Linux.
 See also [Videos](https://github.com/som4r/som4r/blob/master/wiki/videos.md) and [FAQ](https://github.com/som4r/som4r/blob/master/wiki/faq.md).

 ### Installing Prerequisites